Electrosynthesis: C-C coupling

-A well-known electrosynthesis is the Kolbe electrolysis, in which two carboxylic acids decarboxylate, and the remaining structures bond together:
+A well-known electrosynthesis is the Kolbe electrolysis, in which two carboxylic acids decarboxylate, and the remaining radicals couple:

 A variation is called the non-Kolbe reaction when a heteroatom (nitrogen or oxygen) is present at the α-position.
 The intermediate oxonium ion is trapped by a nucleophile, usually solvent.

+Amines to nitrile

 Anodic electrosynthesis oxidize primary aliphatic amine to nitrile.